tabcat/dynamic-content/ARTICLE.md

 ## Understanding Key Components

+### CID

+A [CID](https://docs.ipfs.tech/concepts/how-ipfs-works/#how-ipfs-represents-and-addresses-data) is a unique, self-describing identifier used reference and identify static content based on its cryptographic hash.

 ### IPLD

 [IPLD](https://ipld.io/) is a data model for linking and addressing data across distributed systems.
 In IPFS, IPLD stores immutable data, providing [content-addressed storage](https://en.wikipedia.org/wiki/Content-addressable_storage).
 Data stored in IPLD has a unique [Content Identifier](https://docs.ipfs.tech/concepts/content-addressing/) (CID) derived from its content, ensuring data integrity.